fython/EnhancedScreenshotNotification/HELP.md

 Firstly, read the first question that about how to install properly.

 Check if your ROM's default screenshot path is `<External Storage>/Pictures/Screenshots`.
 If not, change ENS settings to correct path.

+## Q: Can I directly edit screnshot by specified app instead of choosing editors every time?

+Yes, go to ENS Settings and set your preferred editor.

+## Q: Can I customize screenshot sound?

+No. Its sound is specified by system.

+## Q: How to use floating preview?

+First, **ensure your Android version is 8.0+**.
+It depends PiP API which is supported only in Android 8.0+.

+Enable settings and choose if show floating preview automatically instead of notifcation.
+Notification will not dismiss completely, but its priority is set to minimum level.

+# For developers

+## Q: Can I contribute this project?

+Of course.
+I am glad to work with other developers together.

+If you fix some bugs, relax and send a pull request directly.

+If you want to add / change some features, please create an issue / contact me for a discussion before sending PRs.